OptinMonster makes it easy to gate your page and post content with Content Locking for Inline Campaigns.

 - Your campaign will only lock content that is in the same container.
 Be sure the campaign embed code is not wrapped in a separate

 divcontainer or it will not block any of the content that appears visually beneath it.
+Learn more about embedding your Content Blocking campaign.

 - The amount of time the content stays unlocked is determined by the success cookie duration.